JamesMackerel/dir.py/README.md

 # dir.py
-calculate size of each directory
+calculate size of each directory in the directory where the script is in it.